Rigevidon Pill Product Information

 Rigevidon can prevent pregnancy immediately if it is started during the first five days of the menstrual cycle in women with regular periods.
 If taken within this timeframe, ovulation is inhibited from the outset.

 If Rigevidon is taken after the fifth day of the menstrual cycle, it may not provide effective contraception immediately.
 In such cases, it can take up to seven days for Rigevidon to become fully effective.
-During these seven days, it is advisable to use a barrier method of contraception, such as condoms, to prevent pregnancy.
+During these seven days, it is recommended to use a barrier method of contraception, such as condoms, to prevent pregnancy.

 Rigevidon should not be taken by individuals affected by any of the following conditions: